Updated June 15.

-Bordeaux watchers are wondering what the top estates will do in a challenging year for sales.
-Will they release the wines quickly and cut prices significantly, in a bid to interest consumers in a vintage that is not as eagerly anticipated as the previous two?
-Or will they move slowly?
-And will they keep prices high, assuming that even if consumers decline to buy the wines now, they'll buy them down the road on release?
+Will Bordeaux's top wineries cut prices significantly, in a bid to interest consumers in a vintage that is not as eagerly anticipated as the previous two?
+Or will they keep prices high, assuming that even if consumers decline to buy the wines now, they'll buy them later on release?

 Below you'll find regular updates and analysis on the campaign, with prices given both ex-négoce, which means before importers and retailers add markup, and average retail price, which is compiled from Wine Spectator's tracking of leading U.S. retailers.
 It's what you can expect to pay.
 Prices for the 2017s are listed besides the current prevailing retail price for 2015s, so you can gauge where the wines are vis-à-vis the most recently bottled vintage now on retail shelves.